8 Reasons Your Swim Cap Slides Off

 Related article: Your Quick Guide to Swim Caps

-One of the biggest culprits of a slippery cap is too much conditioner in your hair.
+One of the biggest culprits of a slippery cap is too much conditioner or hair product in your hair.
 While this can vary by person, conditioner is by far the main reason your swim cap slides off.
+Hair gel can also play a factor in making your swim cap slippery.

 To help prevent this, wet your hair and rinse out the product before you get into the pool.
 This will remove any product you might have in your hair still and can help keep your cap from falling off while you swim.